julietaumpierrez/documents-photoholmes/src/photoholmes/methods/zero/README.md

 # ZERO: a Local JPEG Grid Origin Detector Based on the Number of DCT Zeros and its Applications in Image Forensics

-This is the implementation of the [ZERO](https://www.ipol.im/pub/art/2021/390/article_lr.pdf) paper.
+This is the implementation of the method by Nikoukhah et al. that can be found [here](https://www.ipol.im/pub/art/2021/390/article_lr.pdf).

 The code contained in this library was derived from the original implementation in C, available at the [IPOL website](https://www.ipol.im/pub/art/2021/390/?utm_source=doi).